jegly/self-supporting-code/README.md

 - Self-tuning algorithms
 - Homeostatic controllers
 - Rate limiters that adjust to load

+Karl Friston's **Free Energy Principle (FEP)** provides the deepest formal account of this pattern.
+Every self-organising system—from a cell maintaining its membrane to a brain predicting sensory input—minimises *variational free energy*: the gap between what it expects and what it experiences.
+Your `_measure_tension()` function is a scalar approximation of this quantity.
+The FEP subsumes homeostasis, predictive coding, and active inference into a single mathematical framework, and is now being applied to design **self-regulating AI systems** and **synthetic biology controllers** that maintain target states without hard-coded rules.
+The implication for self-supporting code is profound: a system designed around free energy minimisation does not need explicit rules for every failure mode—it simply corrects toward its expected state.

 ### 4. **Redundancy** (Seed Dispersal, Genetic Diversity)
 **Resilience through multiplicity**